Tukiya Kankasa-Mabula: Overview

 Kankasa-Mabula is a respected attorney, educator, administrator, businesswoman and gender issues advocate.
 In March 2014, she was a panellist on a televised discussion among the 100 most influential women in Zambia.
 The discussion was featured on CNBC's Africa Service on Monday, 31 March 2014.

 In April 2014, she was selected as the recipient of the International Bar Association's 2014 Outstanding International Woman Lawyer Award.
 The award was given "in recognition of professional excellence, influencing other women to pursue careers in law, and advancing opportunities for women within the legal profession".
 The IBA Outstanding International Woman Lawyer Award is given every other year and is sponsored by LexisNexis.
 It includes a donation of US$5,000 to a charity of the winner's choice.
-The 2014 award presentation ceremony will take place during the IBA 6th World Women Lawyers’ Conference, to be held from 8 to 9 May 2014 in Paris, France.
+The 2014 award presentation ceremony took place during the IBA 6th World Women Lawyers’ Conference, held from 8 to 9 May 2014 in Paris, France.